HendrikEduard/a-better-redirect-function/README.md

-# a-better-redirect-function
-A better PHP redirect_to function
+# A better PHP redirect_to function

+### Are you looking to avoid the "headers already sent error?
+### This function may be the answer you seek.